David Self: Feature film success

-Prior to 1998 all the films Self worked on were for independent production companies.
+Prior to 1998, all the films Self worked on were for independent production companies.
 His first screenplay for a major studio was The Haunting, which he wrote for Steven Spielberg.
 After finishing Thirteen Days, Self showed the script to Spielberg.
 According to Self, Spielberg considered directing the picture for a time.
-Spielberg then asked Self to script his remake of the 1963 film, The Haunting.
+Spielberg then asked Self to write his remake of the 1963 film, The Haunting.
 Spielberg worked directly with Self to work out the film.
 Made into a feature film in 1999, the script was heavily revised by screenwriter and novelist Michael Tolkin (including a new ending), although Self received sole writing credit.

 When The Haunting went into production, Spielberg offered Self a one-year contract.
 It included office space at the DreamWorks studio and a blind script commitment.

 The success of The Haunting led to another major project, Road to Perdition.
 Self was hired in July 2000 to adapt the DC Comics graphic novel by writer Max Allan Collins and illustrator Richard Piers Rayner.
-The film, directed by Sam Mendes, won plaudits for its acting, direction, and cinematography and was a box office hit.
+The film, directed by Sam Mendes, won plaudits for its acting, direction and cinematography, and was a box office hit.
 Self's script received positive attention, and Universal Studios hired him to do a rewrite of Tony Gilroy's screenplay for The Bourne Identity.
 He was uncredited for the script polish.
 Self then pitched The Wing, a World War I fighter-pilot picture, to Universal.
 While the spec script was purchased by the studio, it was never produced.

 In 2005, Self pitched an untitled science fiction series to the Fox Network.
 Fox picked up the option to produce, and Breck Eisner directed a television movie (Beyond) in 2006.
 The backdoor pilot never was picked up as a series, however.

 In 2006, Self was attached to two separate screenplays for films based on the superheroes Deathlok and Captain America.
 He also wrote an early draft based on another superhero, Namor.